gethinode/docs/content/en/docs/latest/getting-started/upgrading.md

 layout: docs
 ---

-{{< release version="v1.0.0-beta4" >}}
+{{< release version="v1.0.0" >}}

 > [!NOTE]
 > Upgrading to the modules introduced in Hinode v0.16?
 Check out [this page](upgrading-modules) instead.

-Hinode v1 introduced a new approach to reusable page elements.
+Hinode v{{< release version="v1.0.0" short="true" link-type="link" >}} introduced a new approach to reusable page elements.
 It now also support the revised template system introduced by [Hugo v0.146.0](https://github.com/gohugoio/hugo/releases/tag/v0.146.0).
 This release of Hinode is a breaking change with all `0.x` releases.
 Review the core changes below on how to upgrade your existing site to the latest Hinode version.
 Please use [GitHub discussions](https://github.com/gethinode/hinode/discussions/1431) when encountering any challenges, or use the [issue tracker](https://github.com/gethinode/hinode/issues) for bug reports.

 ## Content Blocks